compose/transporter/README.md

 [![Circle CI](https://circleci.com/gh/compose/transporter.svg?style=svg)](https://circleci.com/gh/compose/transporter)

-Copmopse helps with database transportation and transformations from one store to another.
+Compose helps with database transformations from one store to another.
+It can also can sync from one to another or several stores.

 Transporter
 ===========